From: Los Olivas, Ca.

 It was then that Buster and Sheila were at the peaks of their careers and Buster was training 75 head of horses a day.
 Not only did he get to work for the best, but he was surrounded by other great hands and great horses such as CD Chica San Badger, Haidas Lil Pep, Doc O Leo and so on.
 It was an experience of a lifetime.

 Russ has been a professional cutting horse trainer now for over 30 years.
-The Westfall’s ranch is located in Los Olivos, California on the beautiful central coast and now also owns a ranch in Granbury Tx.
+The Westfall’s ranch is in Granbury TX.

 Biggest mistake I’ve made in cutting: Trying to hard, and trying to make things happen when it’s not there!